Danger0101/JavaScript-Quiz-PP2/README.md

 - As a user, I want to see a message if my score is not high enough to make it to the leaderboard.
 - As a user, I want to be able to go back to the main menu from the leaderboard.

+## Features
+### Index

+Landing page of JavaScript Showdown.
+It displays a play button when pressed that starts the quiz.
+Also visible is a leaderboard button which will take you to the leaderboard page.
+---
+### Quiz

+This page starts with a loading animation which will be hidden when the quiz has fully loaded.
+From here a user will select an answer and it will highlight red if it is wrong or green if its correct and after 1 second it will load the next question.
+There is a HUD that will diplay the score and current question with a progress bar.
+After the final question it will take you to the end page.
+---
+### End

+Page will load and show your score where you will be able to save your score to the leaderboard.
+There is a input field for the username and a submit button to save the score.
+---
+### Leaderboard

+This will show the leaderboard data upon load.
+---